ironbar/arc25/docs/05_Solution_Summary.md

 Then I started experiments with hindsight relabeling.
 I manually created tasks that were so far from the training distribution that the model was unable to solve them.
 For example, below you can see a task with 25 squares of different colors.
-The first visualization shows the best prediction for each epoch, and the second shows how the accuracy distribution evolved during the epochs.
+The image below shows the best prediction for each epoch.
+The final prediction is perfect, and it can be seen how the best prediction improves over the epochs.

+![best prediction evolution](modeling/res/1746622789551_image.png)

+This second image shows how the accuracy distribution evolved during the epochs.
 Notice how on the first epoch the prediction is very poor, and the accuracy distribution shows that no matter how many predictions are generated with the base model, it will be impossible to solve the task.

-![best prediction evolution](modeling/res/1746622789551_image.png)

 ![distribution evolution](modeling/res/2025-05-07-15-01-52.png)

-The initial algorithm was simple:
+The initial algorithm was the following:

 1. Given the inputs and outputs, the model generates n predictions (for example n=256).
 2. The predictions are run to generate output images.